robertcraven/mockturtle/README.md

 If the application is running a program passed from file, then either close the window or CTRL-C in the terminal should work.

-## SUBSET OF TURTLE LANGUAGE
+## Subset of the turtle language

 We accept the following language:

-  turtle name   - create a new turtle identified by the given name move name x   - moves the named turtle forward by x units left name x   - rotate the turtle anticlockwise by x degrees right name x  - rotate the turtle clockwise by x degrees pen name up   - lift the pen off the 'paper' pen name down - put the pen down so subsequent moves draw on screen colour name c - set the drawing colour of the turtle appropriately
+> `turtle name`
+> create a new turtle identified by the given name
+>  `move name x`   - moves the named turtle forward by x units
+>  `left name x`   - rotate the turtle anticlockwise by x degrees
+>  `right name x`  - rotate the turtle clockwise by x degrees
+>  `pen name up`   - lift the pen off the 'paper'
+>  `pen name down` - put the pen down so subsequent moves draw on screen
+>  `colour name c` - set the drawing colour of the turtle appropriately

 In addition:

-  bye           - closes the application status        - prints the current states of all the terminals
+>  `bye`           - closes the application
+>  `status`        - prints the current states of all the terminals

 where: